Donadams50/blusaltTest/README.md

     -  Update the env file with the write data
     -  Build  rabbitmq docker container
     -  Seed the users by running the seed command
-    -  Start the customer service locally
+    -  Start the customer service locally or with docker build
-    -  Start the billing service
+    -  Start the billing service or with docker build
-    -  Start the billing-worker service
+    -  Start the billing-worker service or with docker build
     -  Test endpoint from postman by calling customer service

 ## Update env of all services